tobasummandal/global-dialogues/README.md

 | GD4      | June 2025    | Complete  |
 | GD5      | July 2025    | Planned  |

-Data for each completed cadence is stored in its respective folder within `/Data` (e.g., `/Data/GD1`).
+Data for each completed round is stored in its respective folder within `/Data` (e.g., `/Data/GD1`).
 Detailed descriptions of the data files and columns can be found in `Data/Documentation/DATA_GUIDE.md`.

 ### Large Embedding Data